aliielahi/FinedFMP/README.md

 DataProcessor/*
 All necessary code to generate promps.

 The dataset for this project can be find on: ...
-Put the dataset in the same directory as this project's folder.

-To Do:
-    1. Adding FT method using https://llama.meta.com/docs/how-to-guides/fine-tuning/
-    2.Adding FT using Phi, Gemma, Mistral, ... (available on Unsloth)